openaccesstoimmigrants/EmpowerItaly/README.md

 1. The dataset cannot be classified as complete due the fact of presenting data on gender only regarding Italy as a total.
 But once data is retrieved and information about regions in Italy are recovered, the gender upon these regions is not provided anymore.

-2. The institution in general follows the current NUTS 2021 classification ([see here](https://ec.europa.eu/eurostat/web/nuts/background)) but the datasets relevant to our research follow mostly the NUTS2 classification and for this reason it is not accurate as it could be.
+2. The institution in general follows the current NUTS 2021 classification ([see here](https://ec.europa.eu/eurostat/web/nuts/background)) but the datasets relevant to our research follow mostly the used the NUTS2 classification and for this reason it is not accurate as it could be.

+**NB: The following datasets taken into consideration are already part of a process of aggregration by ISTAT- meaning, they may represent rates, and they take into consideration the triple regional division of Nord, Sud and Centro.** <br>
+#### NUTS 1 Nomenclature

+The regional division belonging to NUTS level 1 do not correspond to administrative or purely geographical entities, but it is a subdivision only statistical and macroeconomic, despite being on the same NUTS level as the states of Germany or Wales, Scotland, Northern Ireland and regions of England in the United Kingdom.

+Sometimes you may find another type of division, i.e. Mezzogiorno englobing the islands, since is what seems to be the ISTAT standard.

 ## 5. Legal analysis (privacy, license, purpose, etc.)